 Minimum IELTS: None

-No financial aid is provided for this graduate program.
+No departmental aid is guaranteed for AMP students.
 Students may choose to apply for a wide range of graduate student scholarships and fellowships offered by the University of Arizona.
 Students are also encouraged to apply for any applicable grants or loans, if needed.

 The M.S. degree in MCB requires that students complete a minimum of 30 graduate units, including the Master’s Thesis and at least 15 regularly graded units of course work, with a minimum cumulative GPA of 3.000.
 Only grades of C or better in graduate course work satisfy requirements for the degree.

 The course requirements consist of a minimum of 15 units of regularly graded courses: